LucasTLopes/Desafio_Spring/README.md

 of the options that the user determines, returns the product(s) that he matches.

+## ENDPOINTS
-Here are some endpoints you can call:
+Here are explication about endpoints you can call:

  * [Articles](/docs/Articles.MD)
  * [Purchases](/docs/Purchases.MD)